 About the Children and COVID-19 Library Database

-In addition to the Covid-19 rapid response microsite - which provides updates from UNICEF's Office of Research - Innocenti on our rapid research agenda, related publications, blogs, virtual events and relevant recent scientific resources, the office has also produced a Children and COVID-19 Research Library, which collects research from around the world on COVID-19 and its impacts on children and adolescents.
+In addition to the Covid-19 rapid response microsite – which provides updates from UNICEF's Office of Research-Innocenti on our rapid research agenda, related publications, blogs, virtual events and relevant recent scientific resources – the office has also produced a Children and COVID-19 Research Library, which collects and curates research from around the world on COVID-19 and its impacts on children and adolescents.

-The Children and COVID-19 Research Library was conceived as a UNICEF contribution to enabling quick and easy access, in one place, to the latest scientific research as regards the impacts of the current pandemic on children and adolescents.
-Given the growing number of excellent biomedical repositories on the subject of COVID-19, the current focus of this library is on the socio-economic impacts, drawn largely from the social science literature.
+The Children and COVID-19 Research Library was conceived as UNICEF Innocenti’s contribution to enabling quick and easy access, in one place, to the latest scientific research regarding the impacts of the current pandemic on children and adolescents.
+Given the growing number of excellent biomedical repositories on the subject of COVID-19, the current focus of this library is on the socio-economic impacts of the pandemic on children and young people, drawn largely from the social science literature.

-Since the content has not been subject to a detailed quality assessment or in-depth peer review, we have chosen to focus on scientific content backed by empirical research, as opposed to more generic opinion pieces, blogs or news articles.
-Whilst these certainly have their place, we have adopted this position given the urgent need to share emerging findings quickly, outside of the standard peer review process, whilst acknowledging our responsibility to help prevent the flood of misinformation and facilitate evidence-informed decision-making.
+Since the content has not been subject to a detailed quality assessment or in-depth peer review, we have chosen to focus on scientific content backed by empirical research, as opposed to more generic opinion pieces or news articles.
+We have adopted this position given the urgent need to share emerging findings quickly, outside of the standard peer review process, while acknowledging our responsibility to help prevent the flood of misinformation and facilitate evidence-informed decision-making.

-We see this library as an important global public good for children, so in this section of our website, have chosen to not just feature evidence generated by UNICEF-Innocenti and UNICEF more broadly, but that of colleagues working to minimize the impact of COVID-19 on children and adolescents worldwide.
+We see this library as an important global public good for children and, as such, have chosen to not only feature evidence generated by UNICEF, but also to include that of colleagues working to minimize the impact of COVID-19 on children and adolescents from research institutions worldwide.

 - COVID-END (COVID-19 Evidence Network to support Decision-making) including a ‘living’ repository of COVID-19 knowledge hubs